azothjs/azoth/README.md

 It utilizes the DOM's `.cloneNode(true)` to deep clone template fragments and create instances at a fraction of the speed it takes to create new DOM nodes from scratch.
-Checkout out `research/vanilla-js.html` compared to `research/document.html` to understand this built-in DOM boost,
+Checkout out `research/vanilla-js.html` compared to `research/document.html` to understand this built-in DOM boost.

 ### 2. Shift Work